doyousketch2/theTemplate/README.md

 But you have to be aware there may be specifics that won't transfer over.

 ---
-You can try out ZeroBrane Studio as a Lua IDE
+You can try out ZeroBrane Studio

 Tho it's easier to navigate the filesystem in Pluma,
 and I dig their code snippets plugin.